SickGear/SickGear.Docker/README.md

 `APP_DATA` environment variable.
 Usually this volume is mounted to a physical location for ease of access.

-*warning:* The image will automatically adjust the ownership of `/data` volume to match the userid of SickGear
+*Warning:* The image will automatically adjust the ownership of `/data` volume to match the uid and gid of SickGear, if they are different.

 # Updating the image